raivolink/robot-examples/example-database/README.md

+# Simple database robot

+Simple robot using SQLite for data source.
+Has custom keyword for nicer log from Robotframework

-# Template: Standard Robot Framework
+## Template: Standard Robot Framework

 This is the simplest template to start from.